So, you've opted to secure your photos in your gallery by watermarking them. Great!

 Option A: Favorites List

-In this option, we'll create a coupon code to cover the cost of a digital download.
+In this option, we'll create a discount code to cover the cost of a digital download.

-First you'll need to make sure that digital downloads are enabled in your store's catalogue.
-Once that's complete, you can create the coupon code to either cover 100% off of digital downloads or just enough to cover the costs of a set number of photos.
-Remember, if you set the coupon code to cover 100% of digital downloads, your client will be able to download as many photos as they'd like.
-If your contract only includes a set number of photos, be sure to include a coupon that only covers the cost of those photos.
+First, you'll need to make sure that digital downloads are enabled in your store's catalog.
+Once that's complete, you can create the discount code to either cover 100% off of digital downloads or just enough to cover the costs of a set number of photos.
+Remember, if you set the discount code to cover 100% of digital downloads, your client will be able to download as many photos as they'd like.
+If your contract only includes a set number of photos, be sure the discount only covers the cost of those photos.
 For example, let's say again your contract includes 15 digital downloads.
-You can set the cost for each download to be $10 and then create a coupon code for $150 off a digital purchase of $150 or more.
-This way they can also purchase more, if they can't decide which ones they really want!
+You can set the cost for each download to be $10 and then create a discount code for $150 off a digital purchase of $150 or more.
+This way they can also purchase more if they can't decide which ones they really want!
 Be sure to set the cost of your digital photos accordingly.